ScalaConsultants/wsug-akka-websockets/readme.md

 akka-websocket example

-branch master represents first stage of code.
-Just before creating first route.
+branch master represents complete code, if you want to use particular steps (like in presentation) use proper branches.

 there are also branches for `stage2` and `stage3` with solutions in `stage2a` and `stage3a` branches